ludwig-ai/ludwig-docs/docs/configuration/combiner.md

-Combiners are the part of the model that take the outputs of the encoders of all input features and combine them before providing the combined representation to the different output decoders.
+Combiners take the outputs of all input features encoders and combine them before providing the combined representation to the output feature decoders.

 You can specify which one to use in the `combiner` section of the configuration, and if you don't specify a combiner, the `concat` combiner will be used.

 ## Concat Combiner

 The `concat` combiner assumes all outputs from encoders are tensors of size `b x h` where `b` is the batch size and `h` is the hidden dimension, which can be different for each input.
-If inputs are tensors with different shapes, set the `flatten_inputs` parameter to `true`.
+If any inputs have more than 2 dimensions, a sequence or set feature for example, set the `flatten_inputs` parameter to `true`.
 It concatenates along the `h` dimension, and then (optionally) passes the concatenated tensor through a stack of fully connected layers.
 It returns the final `b x h'` tensor where `h'` is the size of the last fully connected layer or the sum of the sizes of the `h` of all inputs in the case there are no fully connected layers.
-If there's only one input feature and no fully connected layers are specified, the output of the input feature is just passed through as output.
+If only a single input feature and no fully connected layer is specified, the output of the input feature encoder is passed through the combiner unchanged.

 ```
 +-----------+